hues-platform/cesar-p-core/paper/paper.md

 The main source for constructional parameters are the archetype definitions (included in the library) and assigned by the age of a building.
 Operational parameters such as occupancy or loads from appliances are based on a Swiss norm (SIA2024).
-A few further parameters and constants can be set in the YMAL configuration.
-You find an overview of all the parameters you can specify in the YAML in [cesar-p-config-overview.yaml](https://github.com/hues-platform/cesar-p-core/blob/master/cesar-p-config-overview.yaml).
+Additional parameters and constants can be set in the YMAL configuration.
+You find an overview of all the parameters you can customize in the YAML file [cesar-p-config-overview.yaml](https://github.com/hues-platform/cesar-p-core/blob/master/cesar-p-config-overview.yaml).
-You only need to overwrite the properties you want to change in your project specific YAML configuration.
+You only need to overwrite the parameters you want to change in your project specific YAML configuration.
 The configuration entries should be placed under the correct category, while paying attention to the indentation.
 The example below overwrites the following properties:

-- `RANDOM_CONSTRUCTIONS` if set to `True`, CESAR-P randomly chooses one of the available construction archetypes, if there are several matching the age class of the processed building.
+- `RANDOM_CONSTRUCTIONS` if set to `True`, CESAR-P chooses randomly one of the available construction archetypes, if there are several matching the age class of the processed building.
 - `GLAZING_RATIO_PER_BLDG_FILE` by default the glazing ratio is defined by a lookup based on the age of the buildindg.
   If you have information of the glazing ratio per building, add this information e.g. to your